-There are 17 retirement villages in Otago.
-From Oamaru in the north, through Dunedin and Mosgiel to Arrowtown, Cromwell and Wanaka, and down to Balclutha, there are villages to suit your lifestyle and budget in Otago.
-From the urban hub of Dunedin, the vineyards of Central Otago, or the rugged coastal Catlins district, Otago has so much to offer.
+There are 10 retirement villages in Otago.
+From Oamaru in the north, through Dunedin and Mosgiel, and down to Balclutha, there are villages to suit your lifestyle and budget in Otago.
+From the urban hub of Dunedin, the history of Oamaru, or the rugged coastal Catlins district, Otago has so much to offer.

 - 40 Fenton Crescent